helicalAI/helical/docs/model_cards/caduceus.md

 **Model Description:** The Caduceus model is built upon the long-range Mamba block, extending this approach to a BiMamba component that supports bi-directionality and to a Mamba block that additionally supports reverse complementarity (RC) of DNA.
 This approach allows Caduceus to outperform larger models that do not utilise bi-directionality or equivariance.

+#### Note
+This model has dependencies which only allow it to be run on CUDA devices.

 ## Model Developers

 **Developed By:** Kuleshov Group @ Cornell